broadinstitute/SRA-submission/README.md

   <li>Multiple batch BioSample submissions can be associated with a single BioProject.
 The appropriate BioProject accession should be entered in the attributes file. </li>
   <ol><li type='a'>If all fastq files for data included in the paper are not ready for submission, a few files can be uploaded to receive an SRA number to be included in the manuscript.
 Remaining fastq files can be uploaded later by including the same BioProject accession in the attributes file of the BioSamples.
 In the BioSample attributes file only include information about the BioSamples for which fastq files are ready for submission. </li></ol>
 </ol>
-Once a BioProject has been created and the BioSamples have been submitted, start a new SRA submission here by clicking on “New Submission” and fill in all the required submitter information.
+Once a BioProject has been created and the BioSamples have been submitted, start a new SRA submission <a href="https://submit.ncbi.nlm.nih.gov/subs/sra/">here</a> by clicking on “New Submission” and fill in all the required submitter information.
 <ol>
   <li>If you have already submitted a BioProject, enter the BioProject accession of the form PRJNA12345.
 Then, select “Yes” if BioSamples have been submitted and select when the data should be released. </li>
   <li>Next, fill in the SRA metadata by using the built-in editor or by downloading the file in Excel/TSV format.
 Downloading the file is the preferred option.
 Points to remember when filling this table:</li>